 January first, 2014.
 A new year and we were among the first to experience it.
 Palau’s timezone is way ahead of Europe, and of Hawaii.

 Today, we were supposed to leave for a place called Choll, to pray over the land that has been donated to YWAM.
-Joshua 1:3 comes to mind though I personally believe God honours that way of thinking today mainly because of those that believe it (thus: faith), and not because there is an obligation for Him to fulfil to His children today the promise He gave to Joshua.
+Joshua 1:3 comes to mind though I personally believe God honors that way of thinking today mainly because of those that believe it (thus: faith), and not because there is an obligation for Him to fulfill to His children today the promise He gave to Joshua.
 Simply put: He’s being kind.

-Are your priority listed like this:
+Are your priorities listed like this:

 During lecture phase of the DTS we were introduced to the concept of ‘Ohana’, which stands for family, but for us – having a family of our own – it stands for extended family.

 After people shared their feelings and positions, we left for Choll on the second of January.
-The group stayed in another ‘community house’, which was beautifully situated, but came with its own challenges: no water and lots of bugs (ideally, this works better if it is the other way around).
+The group stayed in another ‘community house’, which was beautifully situated, but came with its own challenges: no water and lots of bugs (ideally, this works better if it is the other way around, haha).

 YWAM has been donated a piece of land there, which stretches all the way to the ocean.
 We walked around and prayed.